dylanpieper/shinysurveyjs/README.md

 ### Single Survey

 Read the survey from a json object to host a single survey.
-Data is stored in a PostgreSQL database table.
+Data is stored in a PostgreSQL database table hosted on [Supabase](https://supabase.com/).

 ``` r
 library(shinysurveyjs)